daggeraxe/op/router/armvirt_64/README.md

 # OpenWrt for Armvirt 64

-Support vplus, beikeyun, l1pro, and Amlogic s9xxx tv box are a311d, s922x, s905x3, s905x2, s912, s905d, s905x, s905w, s905.
-You can download the OpwnWrt firmware from [Releases](https://github.com/ophub/op/releases).
-Such as `openwrt_armvirt_${date}`.
+Support vplus, beikeyun, l1pro, and Amlogic s9xxx tv box are ***`a311d, s922x, s905x3, s905x2, s912, s905d, s905x, s905w, s905`***, etc. such as ***`Belink GT-King, Belink GT-King Pro, UGOOS AM6 Plus, X96-Max+, HK1-Box, H96-Max-X3, Phicomm-N1, Octopus-Planet, Fiberhome HG680P, ZTE B860H`***, etc.

-This OpwnWrt firmware is packaged through [flippy-openwrt-actions](https://github.com/ophub/flippy-openwrt-actions) real-time call [openwrt_packit](https://github.com/unifreq/openwrt_packit) repository, and the OpwnWrt firmware completely adopts the default settings of `flippy`, He is the creator of OpenWrt for these boxes and opened up a new world for us to use OpenWrt in the series of boxes.
+This OpwnWrt firmware is packaged through [flippy-openwrt-actions](https://github.com/ophub/flippy-openwrt-actions) real-time call [openwrt_packit](https://github.com/unifreq/openwrt_packit) repository, and the OpwnWrt firmware completely adopts the default settings of `flippy`, The latest version of the OpenWrt firmware can be downloaded in [Releases](https://github.com/ophub/op/releases).
+Such as openwrt_armvirt_${date}.
 Welcome to use `Fork` for personalized OpenWrt firmware configuration.
 If you like it, Please click the `Star`.

 ## OpenWrt Firmware instructions